Don't Tell Me (Madonna song): Chart performance

 "Don't Tell Me" peaked at number 4 of the US Billboard Hot 100, tying Madonna with the Beatles as the artist with the second-most top-ten singles in the chart's history.
 In the image, the singer is performing the song on 2004's Re-Invention World Tour.

 "Don't Tell Me" debuted at number 78 on the US Billboard Hot 100 chart, the week of December 9, 2000.
 Two weeks later it reached the top-40 of the chart at number 35.
 In February 2001, after its commercial release, the single climbed from number 16 to number four, giving Madonna her 34th top-ten single on the Hot 100.
 This achievement tied Madonna with the Beatles for second most top-ten singles and put her within reach of Elvis Presley's record of 36 top-ten hits.
 She later surpassed the record with her 2008 single "4 Minutes", thus becoming the artist with most top-ten singles in Billboard Hot 100 history.
 In 2015, Billboard ranked "Don't Tell Me" at number 26 on their list of "Madonna's 40 Biggest Hits" on the Hot 100.

 "Don't Tell Me" was also successful on Billboards Dance Club Songs chart, being present on the chart for 14 weeks.
 It outlasted "Music" and tied with "Ray of Light" (1998) and "Bedtime Story" (1995) as Madonna's longest running song on the chart at the time.
 The track was certified Gold by the Recording Industry Association of America (RIAA) on March 28, 2001, for shipments of 500,000 copies, becoming Madonna's 24th Gold-certified single and tying her with the Beatles for the second-most gold records in the United States.

-In Canada, the song debuted at number 13 on the Canadian Singles Chart the week of January 27, 2001, and reached the first spot the week of February 17, where it remained for one week.
-It was Madonna's 20th number-one Canadian single.
+In Canada, the song debuted at number 14 on the Canadian Singles Chart for the week of December 23, 2000 from import sales alone.
+It reached the first spot the week of February 17, 2001, where it remained for one week.
+"Don't Tell Me" became Madonna's record-breaking 19th number-one hit in the nation, ending her tie with The Beatles to make her the artist with the most number-one singles in Canadian history, a record which she continues to hold.
+The song was also the second number-one hit off of her Music album, following the chart-topping success of the album's title track in 2000.
+Music became Madonna's fourth album to produce multiple number-one hits in Canada, following True Blue (1986), Like a Prayer (1989), and Bedtime Stories (1994).

 In Australia, the song debuted at number eight, and next week reached a peak of number seven on the Australian Singles Chart, staying for a total of 17 weeks.
 In 2002, it obtained a Platinum certification from the Australian Recording Industry Association (ARIA) for shipment of 70,000 copies of the single.
 The song was also successful in New Zealand, where it became Madonna's fifth and second consecutive number-one following "Music".